 You can try an at-home solution and DIY your remedy.
 However, always test a new therapy or natural remedy on a tiny patch of skin before using it on the entire body, just so that you can avoid any potential irritation & allergic reactions.
 Try out the following remedies:

-Add aloe vera capsules since they can treat pregnancy-related melasma that happens quite often.
-You can also add aloe vera gel to your everyday routine to combat the issue.
+- Common pregnancy-related melasma can be treated with the help of aloe vera capsules.
+You can also add aloe vera gel to your daily routine to combat the problem.

-Hyperpigmentation may be lessened by licorice extracts.
-A licorice extract offers anti-inflammatory, antioxidant, and skin-whitening properties + it is not too expensive to purchase.
+- Hyperpigmentation can be alleviated by licorice extracts.
+A licorice extract has anti-inflammatory, antioxidant and skin brightening properties and is not too expensive to purchase.

-Green tea is well-known for its possible anti-inflammatory and antioxidant effects.
-If you have any sunburns that have resulted in melasma, consider this remedy.
+- Green tea is known for its possible anti-inflammatory and antioxidant effects.
+If you have sunburns that have led to melasma, you should consider this remedy.

 When you get dermabrasion done, not only does the epidermis come off, but so does a chunk of your dermis.